EMG-MU/WAPPAC_docs/docs/simulation_platform/writing_controller.md

 A **Coulomb-type control law** with a very high gain (e.g. $C_{pto} = 10^6$ N, the maximum allowed PTO force) causes fast changes in velocity within a single time step.
 This leads to unrealistic oscillations and unstable numerical behavior.

-Participants are encouraged to **experiment with this configuration** to observe the effect directly:
+By **experimenting with this configuration**, participants can observe the effect directly:

 ```python
 def my_controller(x, v, t, eta10):